3QSDN/filedownload/README.md

     $DOWNLOAD_URI = str_replace(array("[HASH]", "[TimeStamp]"), array($hash, $expires), $URI);
     ```

-    *Note: the user_agent above and in download.sh script curl command must be the same.*
+    *Note: the user_agent above and in download.sh scripts curl command must be the same.*

+    If Content Distribution Protection is disabled use the URI from API directly.

 3. Call download.sh